Welcome to yet another review on our little blog. This time, it’s the LifePro DynaFlex Mini review.

 It comes with an A/C adapter, which is great, but we still wish it had a USB/USB-C charger.
 We’ve wished that for many massage guns now.
 There’s nothing we’d want for Christmas more than a massage gun with a USB/USB-C charger.

 Here’s the best part – this is a very affordable massage gun.
-It costs a mere $79.99, which is incredible value for money, given what you’re getting: a mini-sized, powerful, adjustable massage gun from a reputable brand.
+It costs a mere $79.99.
+It makes it an incredible value for money massage gun, given what you’re getting: a mini-sized, powerful, adjustable massage gun from a reputable brand.

 What’s more, when you visit the product page and decide to buy the DynaFlex Mini, you’ll be able to apply the “MGA10” coupon and claim an extra -10% discount, so that the final price will be $71.99.